Back to top

 Denominator including inclusion/exclusion

-Number of LTC residents in a fiscal quarter with 2 valid RAI-MDS assessments, excluding those who had a stage 4 pressure ulcer on their prior assessment (i.e., residents are only included if they did not have a pressure ulcer at the maximum stage on their previous assessment)
+Number of long-term care home residents in a fiscal quarter with two valid RAI-MDS 2.0 assessments, excluding those who had a stage 4 pressure ulcer on their prior assessment

 Inclusions:

-LTC home residents with 2 valid resident assessments within consecutive quarters.
-The assessment selected as the "target" assessment in the current quarter must:
+Long-term care home residents with two valid resident assessments within consecutive quarters.
+The assessment selected as the target assessment in the current quarter must:

 • Be the latest assessment in the quarter